deegpt/deegpt/README.md

 Exploratory Data Analysis, Handling duplicate and null values.

 #### Projects:
-One can give a checkout for my projects done here: [Portfolio Projects](https://github.com/deegpt/PortfolioProjects)
+Portfolio projects are all accumulated and accessed here: [Portfolio Projects](https://github.com/deegpt/PortfolioProjects)

 #### Training & Recent Certificaitons:
-All my certification can be accessed [here.](https://github.com/deegpt/Certificates)
+Certifications proving the skills are certified can be accessed [here.](https://github.com/deegpt/Certificates)

 ### How one can reach me -